It’s pretty easy and convenient to pick up a pack of tomato seedlings from your local garden center and plug them into the soil.

 The safest way to do this to avoid disrupting the roots of your remaining plant is to use a small pair of scissors to snip the stems of the rejects, just above the soil line.

-Continue snipping until you have just one strong tomato seedling remaining in each cell.
+Continue snipping until you have just one strong tomato seedling in each cell.

 If seedlings are not overly crowded when you’re ready to repot or transplant into the garden, and all of them look strong and healthy, you should be able to gently remove each of them from the soil for repotting without culling any.

-Repotting will give your tomatoes more room for root growth.
+Repotting will give your tomatoes more room for root development, allowing them to grow larger and stronger before you transplant them out into the garden.

-Prepare your nursery pot.
-Fill it halfway with potting mix.
+Prepare your nursery pot by filling it halfway with potting mix.
 Tap the pot to let the soil settle, but not so much that it becomes compacted.

 Repotting from Biodegradable Seed Trays